 That being said, I really don’t like the concept of tipping altogether – in fact, hating awkward tipping scenarios is partially what led to me learning how to cut my own hair and I was stressed out for weeks ahead of the inevitable tipping of a kayaking trip tour guide.
-I would rather just see restaurants and other tipping profession employers simply pay their employees more and charge more for their services.
+I would rather just see restaurants and other tipping profession employers simply pay their employees a fair, livable wage and charge more for their services to cover the cost.
 If you’ve traveled out of country much, you’ll notice many countries don’t allow tipping as a form of built-in compensation to justify lower minimum wages paid to employees (although many Americans still feel cultural tip guilt and keep tipping away).

 Suggested tip amounts so that I don’t have to play a guessing game, use my brain for math, or break out a phone calculator?
 That’s fine and dandy.
 But the automatic gratuity (an oxymoron) particularly rubbed me and I’m sure many others the wrong way.

-Well, thanks to IRS rules around automatic gratuity, originated in 2012 but to start being enforced in 2014, mandatory tipping will likely be going extinct next year.
+Well, thanks to IRS rules around automatic gratuity, originated in 2012 but to start being enforced in 2014, mandatory tipping will likely be going extinct.

 It’s not that the IRS is outlawing the practice, rather, they are reclassifying automatic gratuities as “service charges“, which are treated as wages, rather than tips for employer tax records, with the following statement,